 Ford F-250 owners have reported 14 problems related to automatic transmission torque converter (under the power train category).
+The most recently reported issues are listed below.

 The contact owns a 2001 Ford F-250 sd.
 The stated that a large puddle of transmission fluid leaked from the exhaust pipe.
 The vehicle was taken to an independent mechanic, who stated that both the transmission front seal and the torque converter would need to be replaced.
 The vehicle was not repaired.
 The manufacturer was not notified of the problem.
 The approximate failure mileage was 117,000.